Starscream-11813/Starscream-11813.github.io/_posts/2012-01-01-the-last-of-the-mohicans.md

   - History
 ---

 Thanks to my best friend Md.
 Ahanaf Tahmid, for lending me his copy of the book.
-I never got the chance to return it him though.
+I never got the chance to return it to him though.
 One day, insha'Allah.